NataliaSozontova/homeworkWeek10ReadMeGenerator/Develop/README.md

 ## Installation

-  I order to insatl ; clone repostory fdirst
+  In order to install this application please clone he repository

 ## Usage

-  it's very useful for develoers
+  This project can be used for developers in order to help them save time while creating new project

 ## License
 This project is licensed under the GPL license.